How To Clean and Cook Artichokes (Plus A Starter Recipe!)

 Step 2: Trim the Artichokes

-- On a board, trim half of the stem (don’t remove it completely — it’s edible and flavourful).
+- Trim about half of the stem (don’t remove it completely — it’s edible and flavourful).

-- Turn the artichoke upright and cut off the tough, pointy top to reveal the inside.
+- Cut off the tough, pointy top to reveal the inside.

-- Use kitchen scissors to snip off any remaining sharp or hard tips from the outer leaves.
+- Use kitchen scissors to snip off any sharp tips from the outer leaves.

-- Make a small slit along the stem — this helps it cook evenly inside.
+- Make a small slit along the stem to help it cook evenly.

-- Rub the cut stem and the top with lemon juice to prevent oxidation (they brown very quickly).
+- Rub all cut surfaces with lemon juice to prevent browning.

-- If prepping many artichokes, be generous with lemon and keep all the used halves — they’ll go into the pot too.
+Tip: If prepping multiple artichokes, keep all your used lemon halves — they go straight into the pot.

 Step 3: Cook the Artichokes